gregvogt/steamos_bluetooth_fix/README.md

 When running Steam with -steamos3 bluetooth can become disabled.
 So this watches for Steam with that flag to re-enable bluetooth should that happen.

+(Systemd service not working right now, likely a permission issue with the hardened service file.
+Script itself works when running as root.)
 ## Overview

 This tool addresses common Bluetooth initialization issues on SteamOS by providing a reliable service that monitors and enables Bluetooth using multiple fallback methods.
 It's designed to be secure, lightweight, and compatible with SteamOS's read-only filesystem approach.